-Consummation and Effectiveness of the Merger (see page 73)
+Consummation and Effectiveness of the Merger (see page 74)

 The merger will become effective upon the filing of the certificate of merger with the Secretary of State of Delaware or at such other time as American Tower and SpectraSite agree and as specified in the certificate of merger.
-The effective time of the merger will occur as promptly as practicable, and in any event within three business days, after the satisfaction or waiver of the conditions to consummation of the merger set forth in the merger agreement.
+The merger agreement provides that the effective time of the merger will occur as promptly as practicable, and in any event within three business days, after the satisfaction or waiver of the conditions to consummation of the merger set forth in the merger agreement.
 American Tower and SpectraSite hope to consummate the merger by the end of the second half of 2005.

-Conditions to the Merger Agreement (see page 75)
+Conditions to the Merger Agreement (see page 76)